Virtual DA Hub Copenhagen - Agenda

 - The roadmap for transition was discussed

-- The turns meant constant changes, agility and casualties (saying goodbye to people) as skills, mindset and will to transform is as important
+- The road turns symbolize constant changes, agility and casualties (saying goodbye to people) as skills, mindset and willingness to transform are important but not always possible to achieve

 - The discussion then turned onto brand level versus data, with the group sharing a few examples